blazeinfosec/abandoned-link-scanner/README.md

 ## Usage

 ### Passive Scanning
 The extension automatically performs passive scanning of in-scope as you browse or proxy traffic through Burp Suite.
-It will identify potential subdomain takeover vulnerabilities and report them in the **Issues** tab.
+It will identify potential domain takeover vulnerabilities and report them in the **Issues** tab.

 ### Interpreting Results
-- **Potential Vulnerabilities**: The extension will flag subdomains that may be abandoned and vulnerable to takeover.
+- **Potential Vulnerabilities**: The extension will flag domain that may be abandoned and vulnerable to takeover.
 - **Highlighted Responses**: The tool highlights specific parts of the response that indicate a potential vulnerability (e.g., "The specified bucket does not exist" for AWS S3).
 - **Severity Levels**: Issues are categorized as **Medium** severity by default, but manual verification is recommended.